openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

   }
 ```

-The Type is the device type, channel number and lowercase channel name separated with a underscore.
+The `Type` is the device type, channel number and lowercase channel name separated with a underscore.
-Note that, for Homegear devices, in contrast to the specification of the Thing above no ```HG-``` prefix is needed for the specification of the Type of the Channel.
+Note that, for Homegear devices, in contrast to the specification of the Rhing above no `HG-` prefix is needed for the specification of the Type of the Channel.

 The channel configs are optional.

 Example without channel configs
 ```java
   Thing HM-LC-Dim1T-Pl-2    JEQ0999999 "Name"  @  "Location" {